deis/workflow/src/installing-workflow/installing-deis-workflow.md

 # Installing Deis Workflow

-We will use the Helm package manager for Kubernetes to install Deis Workflow onto a Kubernetes cluster.
-If you don't have Helm installed, see [Helm's own documentation][helm] for more info.
+We will use the Helm Classic package manager for Kubernetes to install Deis Workflow onto a Kubernetes cluster.
+If you don't have Helm Classic installed, see [Helm Classic's own documentation][helm] for more info.

 ## Check Your Setup

-First check that the `helm` command is available and the version is 0.6 or newer.
+First check that the `helmc` command is available and the version is 0.6 or newer.

 ```
-$ helm --version
+$ helmc --version
-helm version 0.6.0+1c8688e
+helmc version 0.6.0+1c8688e
 ```

-Ensure the `kubectl` client is installed and can connect to your Kubernetes cluster. `helm` will use it to communicate.
+Ensure the `kubectl` client is installed and can connect to your Kubernetes cluster. `helmc` will use it to communicate.
 You can test that it is working properly by running:

 ```
-$ helm target
+$ helmc target
 Kubernetes master is running at https://10.245.1.2
 Heapster is running at https://10.245.1.2/api/v1/proxy/namespaces/kube-system/services/heapster
 KubeDNS is running at https://10.245.1.2/api/v1/proxy/namespaces/kube-system/services/kube-dns